towercity/Field-Recordings-Portfolio/README.md

 ##To implement
 - Fix playlist view in mobile
-- Fix info for popular music
+- Fix album descriptions
-- Add light background color to heading
 - Transfer code to a popular framwework, for practice in understanding
+- Add sub-urls to modals